EliTu/React-The-Complete-Guide-Couse-Repo/Section 17/burger-builder-app-section17/concepts.md

 - Add dates to the each Order component in the Orders component.

+- Accordion UI for each Order component.

 - Sort Orders by placing the most recent order on the top of the Orders stack.

+- Can delete an Order component.

 - More functionality and options for the builder:
   - How would you like it made?
 Well done, Medium well, Medium, Medium rare, rare.